UniqueName0/nimbatus-modding-tutorial/readme.md

 then in the menu select Add From (called Browse in visual studio)

-after the file selector opens then navigate you your fame folder from Bepinex/Core select everything except 0Harmony20.dll (ignore any errors you get)
+after the file selector opens then navigate you your game folder from Bepinex/Core select everything except 0Harmony20.dll (ignore any errors you get)

 from Nimbatus_Data/Managed select Assembly-CSharp.dll, Assembly-CSharp-firstpass.dll, UnityEngine.CoreModule.dll, and UnityEngine.dll